Oppose Assisted Suicide

-We are a praying Christian community and, as Bishop Sherrington says, the legalisation of assisted suicide undermines the sanctity and dignity of human life.
+We are a praying Christian community and, as Archbishop Sherrington says, the legalisation of assisted suicide undermines the sanctity and dignity of human life.
 “The Catholic Church accompanies those suffering and nearing the end of their lives with hope and affection, but also reminds them that their life is precious until the very last breath,” he says.
-“In preparation for these challenging debates, let us offer our prayers for those facing the end of their lives, that they may receive the care and support they need to live their final days with respect for their dignity.
+“Let us offer our prayers for those facing the end of their lives, that they may receive the care and support they need to live their final days with respect for their dignity… I also urge all Catholics to become better informed about the serious problems associated with the legalisation of assisted suicide.

-The second poster links to this page on the Bishops’ Conference website where you will find resources laying out the Catholic position on assisted suicide, and what you can do to stop its legalisation.
+This easy-to-print A4 poster can be displayed in your parish.
+It has a scannable QR code that links to this page on the Bishops’ Conference website where you will find resources laying out the Catholic position on assisted suicide, and what you can do to stop its legalisation.

 The Bishops’ Conference has also compiled a list of resources to help you stay informed about the issue and inform others about the dangers of assisted suicide: